kumarav1nash/Av1nashOnGit.github.io/Getting Interviewed @ Infosys.md

     • How do you handle exceptions in Java?
     • What is the difference between checked and unchecked exceptions?
 - **General Questions**
+	- What is Java?
+	- What are the features of Java?
+	- How does Java enable high performance?
+	- What are Java IDEs?
+	- What is a Constructor in Java?
+	- What is the difference between a Local variable and an Instance variable?
+	- What is a Class in Java?
+	- What is an Object in Java?
+	- Explain the OOPs concepts in Java.
+(Abstraction, Encapsulation, Inheritance, Polymorphism)
+	- What is Inheritance?
+	- What is Encapsulation?
+	- What is Polymorphism?
+	- What is Method Overloading?
+	- What is an Interface in Java?
+	- What is an Abstract class?- What is Java?
+	- What are the features of Java?
+	- How does Java enable high performance?
+	- What are Java IDEs?
+	- What is a Constructor in Java?
+	- What is the difference between a Local variable and an Instance variable?
+	- What is a Class in Java?
+	- What is an Object in Java?
+	- Explain the OOPs concepts in Java.
+(Abstraction, Encapsulation, Inheritance, Polymorphism)
+	- What is Inheritance?
+	- What is Encapsulation?
+	- What is Polymorphism?
+	- What is Method Overloading?
+	- What is an Interface in Java?
+	- What is an Abstract class?

 ---